florimondmanca/asgi-sitemaps/README.md

 ![Python versions](https://img.shields.io/pypi/pyversions/sitemaps.svg)
 [![Package version](https://badge.fury.io/py/wsx.svg)](https://pypi.org/project/sitemaps)

-Sitemaps is a Python command line tool and library to automatically generate `sitemap.xml` files from a web server or ASGI application.
-Powered by [HTTPX](https://github.com/encode/httpx) and [anyio](https://github.com/agronholm/anyio).
+Sitemaps is a Python command line tool and library to generate sitemap files by crawling web servers or ASGI apps.
+Sitemaps is powered by [HTTPX](https://github.com/encode/httpx) and [anyio](https://github.com/agronholm/anyio).

 _**Note**: This is alpha software.
 Be sure to pin your dependencies to the latest minor release._